 4. Idea Pages

 A lot of the learning and idea design work in the Idea Maker Course comes together on the Idea Pages – which are like a Facebook or LinkedIn profile but for your students’ ideas.

-These are optional but every participant gets access to their very own Idea Pages and you can use them as an actionable and practical way to help them get their ideas out into the world – both as an integrated part of the course material to help them with developing the concept, and for feedback and validation.
+Everyone who takes the Idea Maker Course gets access to their very own Idea Pages and you can use them as an actionable and practical way to help them get their ideas out into the world – both as an integrated part of the course material to help them with developing the concept, and for feedback and validation.
 Unlike a business plan, a business model, or even an idea model, an Idea Page is a dynamic web-based identity that captures both the work they are doing and the feedback they are getting.

 The same tools and processes will help your students build a valuable pre-network, and after they “break and better” their ideas, you’ll find they can also help them open the doors through which they’ll take their next steps.